 We were all witnessing the Tommy Tanks show.
 The kid even has a full line of merchandise because we can't get enough of him.
 You have to respect the hustle.
 Thanks, Tommy Tanks.
 Baseball fans needed you.

 But there was more to his 2022 story, we just didn't know it yet.

-Tommy Tanks Takes His Talent to LSU
+Why Tommy Tanks Took His Talent to LSU

 There are a lot of variables that could have led to White's decision to leave NC State as the most prolific NCAA freshman slugger.
 It wasn't NC State's failure to make the NCAA tournament ahead of the College World Series or even the lack of competition in the ACC.
 Instead, the St. Pete's Beach native's decision came from his desire to play third base.